 I can still recall the joy I had when my husband and I accepted our first full time ministry position.
 Even as a child, I knew my calling was that of a pastor.
 It was a knowing that just grew with age.
 And that still small voice kept calling me to prepare for what He would one day make a reality.

 Then it came.
 That first night to stand in front of the youth of our church was such an honor.
-I had dreamed of this moment.
+I had dreamt of this moment.
 The altar times; praying with the girls.
-The late night chats and shopping events.
+The late-night chats and shopping events.
 The small group setting where one-on-one ministry could altar the course of a life.
 Yet within weeks, events went out of the picture perfect lines of ministry.
 You know, that picture you can create in your own mind of what something will look like.
 It was ingrained in me.
 That ‘how my ministry would unfold’ picture.
-Instead I found myself rarely even in services with our youth.
+Instead, I found myself rarely even in services with our youth.
 The reason: there was no nursery available for my little ones.

 About the same time we transitioned into youth ministry, our church transitioned into small groups instead of mid-week service.
 Parents were in cell groups while the youth still met at the church in our youth building.
 That left only my little ones in need of nursery.
 Nursery room was even in a separate building.
-So while other ladies were bonding during small groups, I was in a large building alone, marching around in circles with three little ones marching behind me singing, “following the leader”.
+So, while other ladies were bonding during small groups, I was in a large building alone, marching around in circles with three little ones marching behind me singing, “following the leader”.
 And that one-on-one ministry time during our youth’s Friday night small group?
 Same thing.
 The youth sat in the living room listening to my husband teach.
 I was in the den watching Balto save an entire town or Andy pull Barney out of another sticky situation.

 My mind went ‘tilt‘.
 And it was time to have my own one-on-one with my Father.
 This was not what ‘He and I’ had planned for my life.
 And I knew He would listened.

 I vented.
 “This was not what I had in mind.
 This isn’t fair.
 My husband wasn’t called into ministry until he was in college.
-I’ve know my whole life!!
+I’ve known my whole life!!
 I am supposed to be influencing world changers from today’s youth……not watching Bambi!
 Why would You allow me to walk through the door only to face a wall?”
 I vented until I had nothing left to say.
 He listened.
 Then came that still small voice.

 “I gave you three.
 Duplicate yourself in those three.”